13nenad/thesis/README.md

 Note: The last prompt will ask whether you want your device to be put to sleep after your method is run.
 Enter 1 if you do, any other character if you don't.

+#### Output File
+The output file will contain:
+* The parameters you have chosen.
+These will always be at the top.
+* The training time of your method chosen.
+* The training encoding time i.e. the time it took to encode all of the training samples.
+* The testing encoding time i.e. the time it took to encode all of the testing samples.
+* The kNN training time
+* The best value for k (always between 1-9, inclusive)
+* The associated best validation accuracy
+* The evaluation metrics; accuracy, precision, recall and specificity
+* The kNN classification time.

+Note: If the method chosen is of multiple nature, it will in addition display the totals of each of the training and encoding times.

 #### Example Input/Output
 1. Single Encoder
 2. Single SOM